 It’s dangerous to starve your overweight cat as a solution to make them lose weight, as it can actually lead to serious health problems.
 By reducing food intake by more than 10-15%, you’ll be denying your cat the right balance of essential minerals and vitamins and they could potentially develop problems such as hepatic lipidosis.
 This is a serious and potentially fatal liver condition that can be caused by food restriction.

-Remember, food is only part of the journey to long-term health and fitness – your overweight cat’s lifestyle will also affect their weight.
+Remember, food is only part of the journey to long term health and fitness – your overweight cat’s lifestyle will also affect their weight.
 In particular, a lack of exercise can pile on the pounds, so encourage your cat to stay active to burn off any excess energy.
-Try some of these steps to keeping your cat active:
+Try some of these steps to keep your cat active:

 - Climbing and scratching towers make your cat’s environment much more interesting, as well as encourages them to take exercise.

-- If your cat is kept exclusively indoors, think about allowing outdoor access, perhaps by fencing the garden or building a pen outside to encourage more activity.
+- If your cat is kept exclusively indoors think about allowing access outdoors, perhaps by fencing the garden or building a pen outside to encourage more activity.

 - When it comes to feeding, put some of their daily food allocation into a special feeding ball, which they’ll need to play with to release the food inside.
 Alternatively, place food at the top of the stairs or on top of a climbing tower to keep them moving.

-Successful weight loss should be slow and gradual, and it can take months.
-Be patient, take your vet’s advice and, if possible, join a feline weight-loss clinic for extra support, if you are concerned that your cat is overweight..
+Successful cat weight loss should be slow and gradual, and it can take months.
+Be patient, take your vet’s advice and, if possible, join a feline weight-loss clinic for extra support if you are concerned that your cat is overweight.